What Do Seventh-day Adventists Believe About the Life, Death, and Resurrection of Jesus?

 No. But while we were still sinners, Christ died for us.

-Perhaps nothing illustrates the reality of the Gospel better than this story of the thief on the cross.
+Perhaps nothing illustrates the reality of the gospel better than the story of the thief on the cross.

 Jesus had been crucified with two thieves.
 These were criminals who were deserving of their punishment, unlike Jesus.